re3Dprinting/klipper_config/README.md

 This repository is used to install additional OS dependencies and repositories to install the Klipper software stack ontop of FullPageOS.

+## Easy Install From Release Image

+Download the latest release package in releases and follow the instructions in the attached pdf.

 ## Installation

 1. Flash a SD card with FullPageOS using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) (Other specific purpose OS)